-Most children have a good capacity for tolerating low haemoglobin (Hb) levels and the morbidity of childhood anaemia is usually related to the primary disease process rather than the anaemia itself.
+Most children have a good capacity for tolerating low Hb levels and the morbidity of childhood anaemia is usually related to the primary disease process rather than the anaemia itself.

 As iron deficiency is the most common cause of childhood anaemia in the Western world, the main focus for prevention of this needs to be on education around childhood nutrition.
-The Child Health Subgroup of the National Screening Committee appraised the benefits of screening for iron deficiency anaemia in 2003 and concluded that the emphasis should be on primary prevention by good nutritional advice but did not recommend screening for this disease.
+The Child Health Subgroup of the National Screening Committee undertook a review in 2013 and concluded that screening of iron deficiency in children aged under 5 should not be recommended.
+They found no causal relationship between iron deficiency and adverse developmental outcomes.
+Moreover, they considered the evidence supporting iron supplementation in asymptomatic children to be conflicting.
+They recommended that emphasis should continue to be placed on primary prevention through dietary advice.

 Further reading & references

 - Liu R, Hu T, Li JH, et al; Diagnosis of Fanconi anemia in children with atypical clinical features: a primary study.
 Chin Med J (Engl).
 2013 Dec;126(23):4483-6.